-Kansas police seek help catching serial rapist
+Kansas police seek help catching rapist

 In the two attempted rapes, a second person was inside the residence, Schoen said.

 In some cases, it was unclear how the rapist gained entry to the residences, Schoen said.
 "Many of the victims reported having locked their door(s), yet there were no signs of forced entry.
-There were also indications that victims were surveilled by the assailant prior the incident."
-Schoen said.
+There were also indications that victims were surveilled by the assailant prior to the incident," Schoen said.

-Police said students should be on alert.
+Police said students should be alert.

 "These were all very violent acts carried out by an assailant who did so in a cold, calm, calculated manner," Schoen said.